 Since then the Lichtspiel has been with Alma again (who in the meantime has started to generously demonstrate the device to her younger brother) and is still working fine!

 Both the LED strip and the single RGB LED are NeoPixels that can be controlled from a single GPIO port.
 Initially I planned to use the same GPIO for both the single LED and the LED strip by simply chaining them – after all, NeoPixels are meant to be chained.
-But this led to strange effects like the single LED glowing green when it should have been red etc. Turns out that there are different flavors of the NeoPixel protocol: The single LED expects the colors to be sent in
+But this led to strange effects like the single LED glowing green when it should have been red etc. Turns out that there are different flavours of the NeoPixel protocol: The single LED expects the colours to be sent in

 RGBorder, whereas the LED strip expects

 GRB.
 So I ended up using two distinct GPIO ports instead. ↩

 You may notice that the pinout diagram is labeled “Atmega 168”, while I was using an Atmega 328.
 But they both share the same pinout, so nothing to worry here. ↩

 All component boards have cables soldered onto them that are connected to plugs on the main board – except for the board carrying the slide potentiometers: Here it’s the other way round, with the cable being soldered to the main board and connected to a plug sitting on the component board.
 I suppose there was a reason for doing it this way, but I can’t remember. ↩